-This day in history, February 23, 1945, U.S. Marines from the 3rd Platoon, E Company, 2nd Battalion, 28th Regiment of the 5th Division took the crest of Mount Suribachi, the island’s highest peak and most strategic position, and raised the American flag during the Battle of Iwo Jima.
+On Feb.
+23, 1945, U.S. Marines from the 3rd Platoon, E Company, 2nd Battalion, 28th Regiment of the 5th Division took the crest of Mount Suribachi, the island of Iwo Jima’s highest peak and most strategic position, and raised the American flag during the Battle of Iwo Jima.

 Marine photographer Louis Lowery recorded the event as American troops looked on and cheered.
 Several hours later, Marines carried a larger flag onto the hill and raised it.